Skip to content

 }

-return {'valid': True, 'risk_score': security['risk_score']}
+return {'valid': True, 'risk_score': score['risk_score']}

 IP reputation enhances authentication security by identifying suspicious login attempts before they succeed.